tconfrey/BrainTool/overview.md

 Note that BrainTool is intended to help you actively curate an information space, it is not meant to passively observe or capture all of the random information that flows through your browser.

 ## Release 1.0
-- **Search** : In 1.0 BrainTool search will be modeled on emacs forward and backward incremental text search across the full contents of your braintool file, perhaps with narrowing to rows containing the search term.
+- **Search** : In BrainTool search is modeled on emacs forward and backward incremental text search looking across the full contents of your braintool file.
+- **Topic Files** : Any Topic and its subtopics can be saved to a file by one user and then imported by a second user into their topic tree.

 ## Post 1.0
-- **Preferences** : Factors such as font size and side panel location will be made configurable asap.
+- **Preferences** : Factors such as font size and side panel location will be made configurable, a dark mode will be added.
 - **Backups and Alternative Backends**: While the current app allows on-demand local file export and a continuously synced file on a Google Drive, it would be nice to support different back ends for continuous storage as well as regularly scheduled backup file creation.
 - **Org Functions**: Org-mode itself provides a good roadmap for BrainTool's potential feature set.
 Org is a massively functional but highly complex personal organizational tool.
 BrainTool will provide an intuitive overlay for a subset of orgs most important functionality - TODO lists, journaling, agendas etc.
 - **Session Save and Live Sessions**: While you can already save all the tabs in a window to a topic with a couple of clicks, there would be value in being able to save a snapshot of the whole browser session for later recovery.
 Relatedly, continuously capturing all activity in a browser window into a topic could be useful while researching.